-The History of Absinthe
+The History Of Absinthe.

-Absinthe Without a Sugar Cube
+Absinthe Drip Without A Sugar Cube.

-Typically the oil molecules will just keep bonding together until they form a fat blob of oil (pun intended) that floats to the top.
-Just like a balsamic vinaigrette.
+Typically the oil molecules will keep bonding together until they form a fat blob of oil (pun intended) that floats to the top, just like a balsamic vinaigrette.
 This effect is called the Ostwald Ripening effect.
 But unlike balsamic vinaigrette, Absinthe with water will stay cloudy almost indefinitely.
 Why?
-Truth is scientist don’t fully know why.
+The truth is, scientists, don’t fully know why.
 This effect is called the Ouzo Effect or Louching.
-What the scientist discover was at a certain point the oil molecules stopped bonding together and these small groups of oil floated evenly away from the surrounding alcohol, water, AND the other oil groups.
+The scientist discovered that at a certain point, the oil molecules stopped bonding together, and these small groups of oil floated evenly away from the surrounding alcohol, water, and other oil groups.
 And they don’t know why.
-Some of their guesses are after the oil molecule broke free of the alcohol molecule it picked ups slight negative charge and once enough oil bonds together the charge is strong enough that it pushes away from the other negatively charged groups of oil.
-Another guess what maybe the Osmotic pressure kept them from further bonding together.
+Some of their guesses are that after the oil molecule broke free of the alcohol molecule, it picked up a slight negative charge.
+Once enough oil bonds together, the charge is strong enough to push away from the other negatively charged oil groups.
+Another guess is that maybe the Osmotic pressure kept them from further bonding together.
 This effect can be observed in any liqueur made from infused oil.
-Orange liqueur will do the same thing when you add water, Limoncello, essential oils, etc. Its nothing specific to Absinthe, but any oil-infused high-proof solution.
+The orange liqueur will do the same thing when adding water, Limoncello, essential oils, etc. It’s nothing specific to Absinthe but any oil-infused high-proof solution.

 Download The Official Vintage American Cocktails App